cloverharvest/veeply/README.md

 * Deployment instructions

+Remember:
-During development: will only accept @ example.com emails as valid
+1) During development: will only accept @example.com emails as valid
+2) Restart server when changing the initializer
+3) At least as of Sept.
+2016, bootstrap-sass-official is now called bootstrap-sass.
+Need to change this when declaring as asset in Gemfile.
+4) To see visual rep of db: rails dbconsole => \x on => select * from users; => \q